Manish-Mandar/MINA/README.md

 # MINA: My Intelligent Nursing Assistance

-**MINA** is a modern and intelligent telemedicine platform developed as a university project to offer a seamless experience for online medical consultations, appointment bookings, and AI-assisted healthcare support.
+**MINA** is a modern and intelligent telemedicine platform developed as a university project, hackthon project to offer a seamless experience for online medical consultations, appointment bookings, and AI-assisted healthcare support.

 Built using cutting-edge technologies like React, Firebase, Node.js, and Groq's LLaMA 4, MINA ensures a responsive interface, secure data handling, and AI-powered medical support for users.